 - Spending time next to a water body, listening to the sound of flowing water or just gazing at still water, it can all be therapeutic.
 Aqua yoga can be a deeply relaxing experience.

 - Yoga experts suggest that water has a physiological effect on our intuitive and emotional elements.
 As the great psychologist Carl Gustav Jung outlined, our collective unconscious is akin to water – it connotes deep feelings and hidden motivations within ourselves

-- Among the foremost examples of water yoga asanas [poses] are – the tree pose, the pose of the dancer, the eagle pose, and a modified salute to the sun.
-Try doing them – as and when you have access to a pool, or wish to
+- Among the foremost examples of water yoga asanas are – the tree pose, the pose of the dancer, the eagle pose, and a modified salute to the sun.
+Try doing them the next time you’re in a pool

 - Remember: you need to perform asanas, with good balance and poise, because equilibrium is of foremost importance